If soup were a cozy blanket.

 Notes: Olive oil is extra virgin.

 CREAMY WHITE BEAN BISQUE WITH PANCETTA

 Ingredients: 1 tbsp. olive oil, two minced garlic cloves, one large yellow onion, two cans of rinsed and drained cannellini beans, 2 cups chicken broth, 1/2 cup half & half, 1/2 tsp. sea salt, 1/2 tsp. pepper, 2 tsp. apple cider vinegar, 1/4 cup grated Parmesan cheese, 4 ounces pancetta, 1/3 tsp. smoked paprika, dried dill (optional).

 1. Roughly chop pancetta.
 Cook with the paprika in a large saucepan over medium until crispy, then remove to paper towel.
 In the same pan, add olive oil and onion.
 Turn down to medium-low, and cook until onion is soft, brown, and caramelized.
 Stir in garlic.

 2. Deglaze the pan with apple cider vinegar, scraping up any onion-y bits.
-Add beans, chicken broth, half & half, salt and pepper.
+Add beans, chicken broth, half & half, salt, and pepper.
 Bring to boil, turn down simmer until beans are very soft, about 20 minutes.
 Carefully, using an immersion blender (or standard blender), blitz until smooth.

-3. Stir in Parmesan cheese, serve with pancetta on top and a bit of dried dill, if you like.
+3. Stir in Parmesan cheese, and serve with pancetta on top and a bit of dried dill, if you like.